-Johanna DeJesus, Senior Vice President of Education & Career Development.
+Johanna DeJesus, Senior Vice President of Programs and Operations

 Johanna DeJesus comes to SoBRO as a Bronx native, a product of the New York City public school system, public housing, and a former teen mom.
 Ms. DeJesus has over 15 years of managerial and direct-service experience, having built exemplary youth, young adult, and family programs for underserved communities throughout New York City.
 She received a B.A. from the College of New Rochelle and has an M.A. in Human Services Leadership from St. Joseph’s College.
 In addition, Ms. DeJesus is a graduate of the National Urban Fellows’ Leadership Development Program.